Nicolaus Copernicus: Copernican system presented to the Pope

 In 1533, Johann Widmanstetter, secretary to Pope Clement VII, explained Copernicus's heliocentric system to the Pope and two cardinals.
 The Pope was so pleased that he gave Widmanstetter a valuable gift.
 In 1535 Bernard Wapowski wrote a letter to a gentleman in Vienna, urging him to publish an enclosed almanac, which he claimed had been written by Copernicus.
 This is the only mention of a Copernicus almanac in the historical records.
 The "almanac" was likely Copernicus's tables of planetary positions.
 Wapowski's letter mentions Copernicus's theory about the motions of the Earth.
 Nothing came of Wapowski's request, because he died a couple of weeks later.

 Following the death of Prince-Bishop of Warmia Mauritius Ferber (1 July 1537), Copernicus participated in the election of his successor, Johannes Dantiscus (20 September 1537).
 Copernicus was one of four candidates for the post, written in at the initiative of Tiedemann Giese; but his candidacy was actually pro forma, since Dantiscus had earlier been named coadjutor bishop to Ferber and since Dantiscus had the backing of Poland's King Sigismund I. At first Copernicus maintained friendly relations with the new Prince-Bishop, assisting him medically in spring 1538 and accompanying him that summer on an inspection tour of Chapter holdings.
-But that autumn, their friendship was strained by suspicions over Copernicus's housekeeper, Anna Schilling, whom Dantiscus banished from Frombork in spring 1539.
+But that autumn, their friendship was strained by suspicions over Copernicus's housekeeper, Anna Schilling, whom Dantiscus banished from Frauenburg in spring 1539.

 Medical work

 In his younger days, Copernicus the physician had treated his uncle, brother and other chapter members.
-In later years he was called upon to attend the elderly bishops who in turn occupied the see of Warmia—Mauritius Ferber and Johannes Dantiscus—and, in 1539, his old friend Tiedemann Giese, Bishop of Chełmno (Kulm).
+In later years he was called upon to attend the elderly bishops who in turn occupied the see of Warmia—Mauritius Ferber and Johannes Dantiscus—and, in 1539, his old friend Tiedemann Giese, Bishop of Kulm.
 In treating such important patients, he sometimes sought consultations from other physicians, including the physician to Duke Albert and, by letter, the Polish Royal Physician.

-In the spring of 1541, Duke Albert—former Grand Master of the Teutonic Order who had converted the Monastic State of the Teutonic Knights into a Lutheran and hereditary realm, the Duchy of Prussia, upon doing homage to his uncle, the King of Poland, Sigismund I—summoned Copernicus to Königsberg to attend the Duke's counselor, George von Kunheim, who had fallen seriously ill, and for whom the Prussian doctors seemed unable to do anything.
+In the spring of 1541, Duke Albert—former Grand Master of the Teutonic Order who had converted the Monastic State of the Teutonic Knights into a Lutheran and hereditary realm, the Duchy of Prussia, upon doing homage to his uncle, the King of Poland, Sigismund I—summoned Copernicus to Königsberg to attend the Duke's counselor, Georg von Kunheim, who had fallen seriously ill, and for whom the Prussian doctors seemed unable to do anything.
 Copernicus went willingly; he had met von Kunheim during negotiations over reform of the coinage.
 And Copernicus had come to feel that Albert himself was not such a bad person; the two had many intellectual interests in common.
 The Chapter readily gave Copernicus permission to go, as it wished to remain on good terms with the Duke, despite his Lutheran faith.
-In about a month the patient recovered, and Copernicus returned to Frombork.
+In about a month the patient recovered, and Copernicus returned to Frauenburg.
 For a time, he continued to receive reports on von Kunheim's condition, and to send him medical advice by letter.